quarkusio/quarkus-web-lab/3-comments/README.md

 #### Allow adding a comment

-Change the current `render` method to rather call 2 methods.
-One to render the "add comment", and another with the "existing comments".
+To allow adding a comment, we need to add the form.
+For this, change the current `render` method to rather call 2 methods.
+One to render the "add comment", and another with the list of comments.

 <details>
 <summary>See hint</summary>